-The Minecraft 1.19 update is just around the corner, and it is already highly celebrated within the community.
-Intending to fulfill all player demands, it brings new biomes to Minecraft along with new mobs and high-level parity between Minecraft Java and Bedrock.
-But the most significant innovation of this update comes in the form of Allay, the winner of the Minecraft mob fan vote.
-Allay is a new mob that acts as a friend and collects items for players.
-Not only that, but it also upgrades a lot of the existing in-game mechanics, including music, pillagers, and more.
-But unless you are following every Minecraft beta release, it can be hard to keep track of all the upcoming features.
-So, we are here to cover everything you need to know about Allay in Minecraft 1.19, how it works, where to find it, and what not to do with Allay.
+The Minecraft 1.19 update has officially been released for all platforms, and it is already highly celebrated within the community.
+Intending to fulfill all player demands, Minecraft 1.19 brings new biomes along with new mobs and high-level parity between the Minecraft Java and Bedrock editions.
+But the most significant addition of this update comes in the form of Allay, the winner of the Minecraft mob fan vote back in 2021.
+Allay is a cute new mob that acts as a friend and collects items for players.
+Not only that, but it also upgrades the existing in-game mechanics, including music, pillagers, and more.
+But unless you are following Minecraft releases closely, it can be hard to keep track of all the features of Allay.
+So, we’re here to cover everything you need to know about Allay in Minecraft 1.19, how it works, where to find it, and what not to do with Allay.
 So let’s jump right in.

 For your ease, we have divided the guide into separate sections, and each one focuses on different aspects related to this new Minecraft 1.19 mob.
 You can use the table below to explore each of these sections conveniently.